Skip to main content

 Download specific Chrome version

 The Chrome browser is evergreen - meaning it will automatically update itself, sometimes causing a breaking change in your automated tests.
-You can use the information in Download Chromium to download a specific released version of Chromium for every platform.
+You can use the information in Download Chromium to download a specific released version of Chrome for Testing or Chromium for every platform.

 Electron Browser